silktide/lazy-boy/README.md

 This will generate several files from Lazy Boy templates.
 You are free to make modifications; Lazy Boy will not overwrite a file which already exists, so committing those changes to a VCS is safe.
-Having your VCS ignore the files will mean the files are generated any time you run `composer update` or `composer install`
+Having your VCS ignore the files will mean they are generated the first time you run `composer update` or `composer install` on a freshly cloned repository.
+You can also regenerate the files by deleting them and running the install command.

 All that is left to do is create a vhost or otherwise point requests to the `index.php` file in the `web` directory.